ARCHITECTURE

 2. The Renaissance Transformation (1540–1560)

 The Hall of the Five Hundred: This is an architectural marvel of its time.
 To create such a massive, pillar-less space, Vasari had to raise the original ceiling by 7 meters, using a complex system of wooden trusses to support the weight.
+The Salone dei Cinquecento was enlarged by architect Giorgio Vasari to accommodate the court of Grand Duke Cosimo I, showcasing the power of the Medici.

 Iconic Architectural Elements